-- extends the life of a landfill
+Extends the life of a landfill

-- reduces greenhouse gas emissions (methane gas)
+Reduces greenhouse gas emissions (methane gas)

-- produces an end product, compost, which can be used by the community to put nutrients back into the soil.
+Produces an end product, compost, which can be used by the community to put nutrients back into the soil.

-The finished compost material is comprised only of yard and garden material, not household organic material (food waste).
+The finished compost material is comprised only of the yard and garden material, not household organic material (food waste).